carterlasalle/interview-helper/memory-bank/activeContext.md

 5. How will we implement data export functionality?
 6. What is the ideal UI layout for various screen sizes?
 7. How should we handle errors and connection issues in production?
-8. What's the most efficient way to implement actual Core Audio integration for system audio capture?
+8. How can we optimize audio quality for better transcription results?

 ## Recent Changes

-1. **Audio Capture Improvements**
+1. **Audio Capture Implementation**
+   - Implemented real system audio capture using Electron's ScreenCaptureKit
+   - Added WebAudio API for audio processing
+   - Created AudioCapture component for renderer-side audio handling
+   - Added proper audio data transmission between renderer and main process
+   - Updated electron-builder configuration for required entitlements

+2. Previous Changes:
    - Added macOS permission handling for microphone access
    - Implemented permission request UI flow
    - Created entitlements for macOS app permissions
    - Added proper permission checking
    - Updated electron-builder configuration for package building

-2. Previous Changes:
    - Implemented WelcomeScreen with multi-step onboarding process
    - Created SettingsPanel with comprehensive configuration options
    - Added settings persistence using SQLite database